celeryy/Group-12/Deliverable_4/readme.txt

 If you have ant installed on your system:
    - Use "ant targets" to get a list of targets
-   - Default execution of the application connects to the database using
-     user: root, pass: root and executes query1
    - Use "ant execute"
-     if you want to run a different method, or your login credentials are not root, root